-Use a screen reader in Unified Interface apps in Dynamics 365 for Customer Engagement apps
+Use a screen reader in Unified Interface apps in Dynamics 365 Customer Engagement (on-premises)

-Screen readers make Dynamics 365 for Customer Engagement apps accessible to people who have low or no vision or may need some extra support for a temporary scenario, such as eye fatigue.
+Screen readers make Dynamics 365 Customer Engagement (on-premises) accessible to people who have low or no vision or may need some extra support for a temporary scenario, such as eye fatigue.
 Commonly used screen readers such as Narrator, JAWS, and NVDA are supported.

 - Learn more about working with Microsoft Narrator